 You get in the glass the subtlety and dominance of Chardonnay, and it will be interesting to see how this wine ages in the bottle.
 A pale gold, there are vigorous bubble streams.
 Aromas are predominantly citrus, though a hint of currant leaf gives the Pinot away.
 In the glass, the first impression is of taughtness, like a wound-up spring.
 There’s a welcome acidic tension binding the combination of zesty lemon, crabapple, and white fruits.
 There’s not much autolytic yeasty character, but there’s an attractive chalky note instead.

 In short, Louis Pommery England offers a moreish English Sparkling wine that’s elegant, light, and well-balanced. one that goes for subtlety rather than power.
 I wonder if a couple of years ageing in the bottle might unfurl it and possibly even develop some ginger notes.
 To find out, buy two, one for now and one for later.

 This wine is making waves, having just won one of the 34 Gold Medals awarded in the WineGB awards 2020.
 That’s an impressive result, but it also shows just how much competition and stylistic differences there now are in the English Sparkling Wine category.

 Because this wine is in a relatively light style, it works well as an apéritif and canapes.
 Or try with lightly smoked salmon or fresh trout.
 Sushi/Sashimi too, but go easy on the wasabi.

 Pinglestone Estate Ltd.

 *Vranken-Pommery Monopole is the second biggest Champagne Group, comprising Champagne brands such as Pommery, Heidsieck Monopole, Vranken, Charles Lafitte, Demoiselle and Diamant.
-Their portfolio also includes sparkling winemaking in England and California under the Louis Pommery brand.
+Their portfolio includes sparkling winemaking in England and California under the Louis Pommery brand.
 There are Port and Rosé wines too.